stefanwebb/oumi/docs/user_guides/train/training_methods.md

 ### Data Format

-DPO uses the {class}`~oumi.core.datasets.BaseExperimentalDpoDataset` format, which includes the prompt, the chosen output, and the rejected output.
+DPO uses the {class}`~oumi.core.datasets.BaseDpoDataset` format, which includes the prompt, the chosen output, and the rejected output.

 ```python
 {